 As a teacher, I help my students to become independent thinkers and creators.
-My teaching is driven by the principles guiding my research: fostering diversity, creativity, and positive social change for a more inclusive and equal society.
+The goals of fostering creativity and positive social change guide my teaching.

 When teaching human-centered design methods, I apply a multidisciplinary approach for solving timely problems.
 In a class at Stanford d.school “Douglas Engelbart’s Unfinished Legacy: Solving Global Grand Challenges”, we designed concepts addressing the urgent issues in three domain areas—environment, education, and health-by using information technologies.

 In another class about human-centered design at Stanford, "Designing Civic Technologies with Virtual Reality" , we developed new ways of using virtual reality and 360° video for civic use.
 The students designed concepts for addressing people’s needs in education, journalistic storytelling, environment, and democratic decision-making.

 My classes about media sociology intertwine theories with timely societal developments.
 In a class about moral panics in the media in the University of Jyvaskyla, Finland, we studied societal reactions to contemporary juvenile crime portrayed in the media.